Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "It is nothing," he promised.

 "Good.
 Don’t want land you straight back in there…" Nadeau cleared his throat.
-“Everything okay?”
+"Everything okay?"

 "I just needed a dose of antihistamines," Kirk sighed.
-“I am sorry to say that I seem to have become quite allergic to Human dander in the last few months.”
+"I am sorry to say that I seem to have become quite allergic to Human dander in the last few months."

 "Huh.
 Really?
 A new allergy?"
 Nadeau asked.

 "Inevitable, I am afraid."
 Kirk shook his mane.
-“Incompatible biology.
-And while my immune system is sluggish and pathetic next to yours, with enough exposure even it will become quite aggressive…You seem in a good mood today, Colonel.”
+"Incompatible biology.
+And while my immune system is sluggish and pathetic next to yours, with enough exposure even it will become quite aggressive…You seem in a good mood today, Colonel."

 "I was gonna let Lewis tell you, but we were just authorized to move on to full Coltainer deployment," Nadeau revealed.
 Kirk’s ears flapped—Rrrrtk body language for a pleased expression.

 "Outstanding!" he declared, without a trace of sarcasm.
-“It’s been a long road.”
+"It’s been a long road."

 "It’ll be a little longer yet," Nadeau reminded him.
-“We still have to *build* some final-generation ‘tainers.”
+"We still have to *build* some final-generation ‘tainers."

 "I suppose there will be a fitting send-off for the prototypes?"
 Kirk asked.
 He waved one of his four arms in the vague direction of the outer hull and through it the graveyard cloud of spent prototype Coltainers, hundreds of them, drifting in interplanetary space having given their best and only work to the conception of their replacements.

 "Of course!"

 "Good, then."
 Kirk turned to go, then a thought seemed to strike him and he turned back.
-“A question though, Colonel.”
+"A question though, Colonel."

 "Shoot."